Charges Against Stormy Daniels Dropped Hours After Strip Club Arrest

 “Just rcvd word that my client @StormyDaniels was arrested in Columbus Ohio whole performing the same act she has performed across the nation at nearly a hundred strip clubs.
 This was a setup & politically motivated.
 It reeks of desperation.
 We will fight all bogus charges.”

 Stormy Daniels is at the center of a controversy surrounding Donald Trump.
-She claims that in 2006, the two had an affair, and that she was paid $130,000 to keep quiet about it my Trump’s attorney Michael Cohen in 2016.
+She claims that in 2006, the two had an affair and that she was paid $130,000 to keep quiet about it by Trump’s attorney Michael Cohen in 2016.
 Trump has admitted the payment but has denied the affair.